jerry-shijieli/GMM_based_Change_Detection_Framework_Using_Very_High_resolution_Satellite_Imagery/README.md

 * **Zifan Nan**  *(email: znan@ncsu.edu)*
 * **Rui Liu**  *(email: rliu13@ncsu.edu)*

-## License

-This project is licensed under the MIT License - see the [MIT LICENSE](https://choosealicense.com/licenses/mit/) file for details.

 ## Acknowledgments

 * Thank Prof. Raju Vatsavai for the support and advice on this project.